aws-solutions/video-on-demand-on-aws/README.md

 - **MediaConvert_Template_1080p**
 - **MediaConvert_Template_720p**

 By default, the profiler step in the process step function will check the source video height and set the parameter "jobTemplate" to one of the available templates.
-This variable is then passed to the encoding step which submits a job to Elemental MediaConvert.
+This variable is then passed to the encoding step which submits a job to AWS Elemental MediaConvert.
 To customize the encoding templates used by the solution you can either replace the existing templates or you can use the source metadata version of the workflow and define the jobTemplate as part of the source metadata file.

 **To replace the templates:**
-1. Use the system templates or create 3 new templates through the MediaConvert console (see the Elemental MediaConvert documentation for details).
+1. Use the system templates or create 3 new templates through the MediaConvert console (see the AWS Elemental MediaConvert documentation for details).
 2. Update the environment variables for the input validate lambda function with the names of the new templates.

 **To define the job template using metadata:**
 1. Launch the solution with source metadata parameter.
 See Appendix E for more details.
-2. Use the system templates or create a new template through the MediaConvert console (see the Elemental MediaConvert documentation for details).
+2. Use the system templates or create a new template through the MediaConvert console (see the AWS Elemental MediaConvert documentation for details).
 3. Add "jobTemplate":"name of the template" to the metadata file, this will overwrite the profiler step in the process Step Functions.

 ## QVBR Mode